 - At a Service Bureau: Payment can be made by cash, cheque, cashier’s order or NETS.
 Find the list of Service Bureau locations in Singapore here.

 You can also use your CPF funds to pay for BSD and ABSD.
 First pay via any of the methods above; then, seek a reimbursement from your CPF account via the CPF website.

 Be sure to pay your Stamp Duty on time, i.e.:

 - Within 14 days of signing the relevant document if signed in Singapore OR

 - Within 30 days of receiving the document if it’s signed overseas (for instance, expats signing rental contracts before moving to Singapore)

 Late payments up to 3 months will incur a penalty of $10 or an amount equal to the duty payable, whichever is greater; late payments exceeding 3 months incur a penalty of $25 of 4 times the duty payable, whichever is greater.

-So, yes, Stamp Duty can also be a significant expense in your property journey, especially if you’re buying or selling.
-Budget wisely!
+Yes, Stamp Duty can also be a significant expense in your property journey in Singapore, especially if you’re buying or selling.